-- All finalist team members are required to attend the Innovation Boot Camp taking place on June 12-15, 2023 in Alexandria, VA. - Please note that AACC may impose COVID health protocols for this event including providing proof of vaccination and/or negative test results.
-Detailed information about any health and safety measures will be forthcoming in the acceptance letters for the finalist teams. - In addition, all finalist team members are required to participate in two orientation webinars (by attending the live webinars or viewing the recorded versions) and conducting assignments in preparation for the Innovation Boot Camp. - Preparatory assignments include conducting a 3-4 customer discovery interviews, developing a poster for the poster session, and reviewing Boot Camp materials.
-The first webinar will take place on May 2, 2023 and the second on May 5, 2023.
-Both webinars will be held from 1:00 2:00 p.m.
+- All finalist team members are required to attend the Innovation Boot Camp taking place on June 10-13, 2024 in Washington, D.C. - In addition, all finalist team members are required to participate in two orientation webinars (by attending the live webinars or viewing the recorded versions) and conducting assignments in preparation for the Innovation Boot Camp. - Preparatory assignments include conducting a 3-5 customer discovery interviews, developing a poster for the poster session, and reviewing Boot Camp materials.
+The first webinar will take place on May 3, 2024 and the second on May 10, 2024.
+Both webinars will be held from 1:00 2:30 p.m.
 EDT. - Detailed information on conducting interviews and preparing for the poster session will be shared with teams upon their selection as finalists and through the orientation webinars.